Just Cause 3: Release

 Just Cause 3 was released worldwide on 1 December 2015, for PlayStation 4, Windows, and Xbox One.
 The game was published by Square Enix.
 A Collector's Edition of the game was announced on 12 March 2015.
 People were allowed to vote for the items included in the Edition.
 The result of the poll was revealed on 9 July 2015, and the Collector's Edition includes a grappling hook, the Weaponized Vehicle Pack content, a poster of Medici and an artbook.
 At Gamescom 2015, Square Enix announced that players who purchased the game on Xbox One would receive the backward-compatible version of Just Cause 2 for the Xbox 360.
 Console players who purchased the game's Day One Edition are eligible to enter a contest held by Avalanche and Square Enix, which tasks players to score Chaos Points to top the leaderboard.
 The winner of the contest would get a real-life island, or US$50,000 cash.

 The game's expansion pass, Air, Land and Sea Expansion Pass, introduces three different mission sets which add new weapons, enemies, missions, and vehicles to the game.
 The first expansion set, titled Sky Fortress, which includes a jet-powered wingsuit and a new aerial area, was released on 15 March 2016 (7 March for players who own the Air, Land and Sea Expansion Pass for the game).
 The second pack, Mech Land Assault, which introduces a mech equipped with a gravity gun, a new area called Lacrima, and new enemies, has been released on 11 June 2016 (3 June for Expansion pass owners).
 The final DLC, titled Bavarium Sea Heist, which adds a new lightning gun, the "Loochador", a boat equipped with missile launchers and miniguns, and a new area called "Stingray", a laboratory owned by Eden Corporation, was released on 18 August 2016 (11 August for Expansion Pass owners).

 A multiplayer mod developed by the team that created Just Cause 2: Multiplayer Mod has been developed.
 In July 2016, Avalanche hired the lead developer of the mod, Cameron Foote, to work on projects within the studio.
 As a result, while the mod team will continue to support the Just Cause 2 multiplayer mod, the one for the Just Cause 3 will be cancelled.
-In July 2016, a team called Nanos GbR, who had previously produced multiplayer for to Grand Theft Auto IV and Mafia II, announced plans to build a similar mod for Just Cause 3, which was ultimately released on Steam on 20 July 2017.
+In July 2016, a team called Nanos GbR, who had previously produced multiplayer mods for Grand Theft Auto IV and Mafia II, announced plans to build a similar mod for Just Cause 3, which was ultimately released on Steam on 20 July 2017.

 Reception

-Just Cause 3 received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Just Cause 3 received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Reviewers praised the open world environment, destruction mechanics and its promotion of player agency, but criticized the narrative and technical issues.